dzfweb/nativescript-azure-storage/README.md

 ## Usage

 ```
-import { NativescriptAzureStorage } from 'nativescript-azure-storage';
+import { NativeScriptAzureStorage } from 'nativescript-azure-storage';
-let azureStorage = new NativescriptAzureStorage(this.azureStorageConnectionString);
+let azureStorage = new NativeScriptAzureStorage(this.azureStorageConnectionString);
 ```

 ## Available Methods